 - When the third-party entity supplying the QuickBooks Online accounts program suddenly announces to close their service, it really becomes difficult for the users to arrange for an alternative at such short notice.

-Process: Import Data from One QuickBooks File to Another:
+How to Import Data from One QuickBooks File to Another

 While there are lots of ways of transferring data from one QuickBooks account to another, there might be an involvement of a third-party software solution.
 Here, however, a more easy solution has been provided i.e. manual import.
 The manual import comprises two steps – Export and Import.

 - Choose the range of data to be exported

 Step 2: Import the Lists and Data

 - Go to the Gear icon, which you will find on the upper right side.
 Click it

 - Choose the data type for the fields to be imported